Identification of Child Penalties: Empirical Context and Identification Setup

 \subsection{Data}

-This section introduces the data used to illustrate the theoretical discussion.
 Although the arguments developed below are theoretical and generalizable, I illustrate their implications using a specific application to aid with constructing intuition, empirically assess key claims, and document new empirical insights.
-To that end, I describe the Israeli administrative data used throughout the paper, including its sources, variables, and sample definitions.
+To that end, I describe here the main Israeli administrative data used throughout the paper.
+To assess generalizability, UK and German survey data are also used, with details provided in Appendix~\ref{sec:app_survey_data}.

-The raw dataset covers all Israeli citizens born between 1970 and 2000, matched to their spouses, parents, and children.
-It was compiled by the Israeli Central Bureau of Statistics (CBS) and integrates data from several administrative sources, including the Population and Immigration Authority’s Civil Registry, the Ministry of Education, the Council for Higher Education, and the Israeli Income Tax Authority.
+\paragraph{Sources.} The raw dataset covers all Israeli citizens born between 1970 and 2000, matched to their spouses, parents, and children.
+It was compiled by the Israeli Central Bureau of Statistics (CBS) and integrates data from several administrative sources, including the Civil Registry, the Ministry of Education and the Israeli Income Tax Authority.